Eumaeus/blackwell_spring2019/comp_hum.md

 (Newer assignment appear at the top)

+- For **Wednesday, February 20**: Read [the Wikipedia article on Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law).
+Come to class able to write a one, two, or three sentence definition of Zipf's Law.
+Think about how you might test your text to see if Zipf's Law applies. **Also** be able to tell me how you would convert your word-histogram (type `Vector[(String, Int)])`) to a `Vector[String]` using `.map`.
+Tell me how to reduce your word-histogram to a Vector that includes *only* words that occur *once*.
-- For **Monday, February 17**: Generate a *word histogram* for your text.
+- For **Monday, February 18**: Generate a *word histogram* for your text.
 Get some statistics from it and figure out how to present them on the screen when you run your script.
 - For **Friday, February 15**:
 	- Take what we learned about `Map()` to make a Map that gives access to the Roman numbers, 1 - 20.
 	- Know a short definition of "histogram" (see <https://en.wikipedia.org/wiki/Histogram>).